null

 The Reversible Case — Strap Logic for Both Sides

 The JLC Duoface Classic Medium typically presents a silver or white main dial and a black or dark secondary dial.
 A dark brown or black leather strap works coherently with both — warm brown against the silver main dial, dark leather naturally disappearing against the dark secondary dial.
-Grey perlon works equally well with both sides — the neutral grey reads as composed with either dial colour.
+Grey perlon works equally well with both sides.
+Strap choices that work only with one dial are worth avoiding on dual-dial references in favour of neutrals that serve both expressions equally.

 Recommended Combinations